uviclibraries/vr-360tours/activity-marzipano.md

         <img src="images\marzipano\4-change-settings.gif" alt="changing settings" style="width:720px;">

     -   Exporting: When you are finished creating your tour, you can click the Export button in the top-left.
 This will create a .zip file containing the HTML and javascript files for your tour.
 You can then unzip those files and host these files on your own web server
     -   To upload your Marzipano tour to your personal UVic web space you'll need to set up your personal webspace.
-You can do this by [following the directions](http://bit.ly/2QlRZo0){:target="_blank"} to sign up for your personal webspace and following the instructions below that to upload your files:
+You can do this by [following the directions here](http://bit.ly/2QlRZo0){:target="_blank"} to sign up for your personal webspace and following the instructions below that to upload your files:
         +   [UVic Faculty & Staff web space request](https://www.uvic.ca/systems/support/web/webhosting-fac-staff/){:target="_blank"}
         +   [UVic Student web space request](https://www.uvic.ca/systems/support/web/webhosting-students/contentmigrationstudentweb.php){:target="_blank"}